OCodeJK/Airflow_AstroCLI/README.md

 This is a project that uses Airflow to automate getting a random spotify artist's top album/track, below describes the workflow or DAG:

 ## Extract
-Using the spotipy API, extract the top album from a random artist ["Bruno Mars", "Lady Gaga", "The Weeknd", "Kendrick Lamar", "Billie Eilish", "Coldplay", "SZA", "Rihanna", "Bad Bunny", "Taylor Swift"]

-you can configure the array if you want.
+Using the spotipy API, extract the top tracks from a random artist in an array eg. ["Bruno Mars", "Lady Gaga", "The Weeknd", "Kendrick Lamar", "Billie Eilish", "Coldplay", "SZA", "Rihanna", "Bad Bunny", "Taylor Swift"] and load into dataframe you can configure the array if you want.
 ## Transform
+Transform the dataFrame
 ## Load

 Packages used can be inferred in the requirements.txt